z-m-k/Sublimerge/README.md

 To install simply do the following command in ST3 Packages' directory (requires GIT to be installed first):
 `git clone -b sublime-text-3 git://github.com/borysf/Sublimerge.git`

+Note: Some users complain that Sublimerge does not work properly when installed on Windows machine using above GIT command.
+To fix this issue open Sublimerge.py in ST 3 and simply save it again.

 Donation
 --------